HMPO/civil-registration-prototype/README.md

 Add the Heroku remote (that you will push to, to deploy):

 ```
-heroku git:remote -a civil-registration-prototype
+heroku git:remote -a civil-registration-prototypes
 ```

-To deploy the master branch:
+To deploy the main branch:

 ```
-git push heroku master
+git push heroku main
 ```

 ## Archiving the prototype